Todd Bridges: Personal life

+Bridges has daughter Bo from a previous relationship.

 Bridges' son Spencir Bridges (born July 15, 1998) from his marriage to former wife Dori Bridges (née Smith) is also a former child actor who appeared in the film Daddy Day Camp and an episode of iCarly.
-Bridges also has a daughter from a previous relationship.

 In 1998, Bridges and his brother James saved the life of Stella Kline, a 51-year-old paraplegic woman who nearly drowned when her wheelchair rolled into a lake while she was fishing.
 Kline said: "I was thanking God that he was there and you know, everybody's been saying nothing but bad stuff about Todd Bridges on the news and in the papers...
 He has a heart of gold."
 Bridges remarked: "We felt God put us there at the right time to save this lady's life, because there was no one else around."

 In a 2010 appearance on The Oprah Winfrey Show, Bridges said that he was sexually abused at age 11 by a publicist who was also a family friend.

 On September 25, 2022, he married designer Bettijo Hirschi.

 Legal and criminal problems

 Bridges started smoking marijuana as a 15-year-old star on Diff'rent Strokes.
 In his twenties, Bridges battled a crack cocaine and methamphetamine addiction.
 He bought and sold drugs to support his addiction.
 Bridges was arrested for felony assault and cocaine possession.

 In 1983, Bridges was fined $240 for carrying a concealed firearm.
 In 1987, he received a suspended sentence after pleading no contest when charged with making a bomb threat.

-In 1989, Bridges was arrested and tried for the attempted murder of Kenneth "Tex" Clay, a Los Angeles-area drug dealer whom prosecutors argued had been shot by Bridges.
+In 1989, Bridges was arrested and tried for the attempted murder of Kenneth "Tex" Clay, a Los Angeles-area drug dealer who prosecutors argued had been shot by Bridges.
 Bridges pleaded not guilty and was represented by the famous defense attorney Johnnie Cochran, who argued that Bridges was an abused minor who had been driven to drugs by an exploitative entertainment industry and was now being framed.
-A witness finally testified that Bridges was not at the shooting, and Bridges was acquitted of all charges by a jury.
+A witness finally testified that Bridges was not present at the shooting, and Bridges was acquitted of all charges by a jury.

-Bridges was arrested on December 29, 1992 on suspicion of transporting narcotics for sale and possession of a loaded firearm after Burbank, California police officers discovered methamphetamines and a loaded gun in his car.
+Bridges was arrested on December 29, 1992, on suspicion of transporting narcotics for sale and possession of a loaded firearm after Burbank, California police officers discovered methamphetamines and a loaded gun in his car.
 He was released on $10,000 bail.
-Bridges stopped using drugs on February 24, 1993 after years of use.
+Bridges stopped using drugs on February 24, 1993, after years of use.

 Memoir

 Bridges wrote a book, Killing Willis: From Diff'rent Strokes to the Mean Streets to the Life I Always Wanted (2008), discussing his childhood sexual abuse, drug addiction, criminal charges and efforts to establish a public identity independent of the Willis character.
 He appeared on The Oprah Winfrey Show on April 28, 2010 to discuss the troubled past that he had chronicled in his memoir.
+In a review on The AV Club, Nathan Rabin described the book as "self-pitying, self-aggrandizing bullshit".